Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Introduction

 \section{Introduction}

-In online A/B testing, treatment assignment typically occurs upstream of treatment exposure, and experimental subjects have to trigger an event for them to be exposed to the intervention of interest.
-Sometimes subjects do not reach that triggering point and therefore do not receive their assigned treatment condition.
-For example, a user might not reach the checkout page to trigger exposure to a change in payment options, or a user might not open an email to trigger exposure to a promotion code.
+Web search and online user-facing products have a long history of using online controlled experiments, also known as A/B tests, in order to measure the impact of new features and designs and to accelerate product iteration~\citep{Gupta:2019,kohavi2009controlled,googlesurvey,xu2015infrastructure,xie2021measure,bakshy2014designing,Deng:2016b,drutsa2019effective}.
+In online A/B testing, treatment assignment typically occurs upstream of treatment exposure, and experimental subjects must first trigger an event in order to be exposed to the intervention of interest.
+For example, subjects have to open a promotion email before they are exposed to one of multiple discount promotion deals.
+In another instance, subjects have to query a particular keyword before they are shown one of multiple sets of search results.

 The presence of triggering defines four sub-populations of interest, illustrated in the left panel of Figure~\ref{fig:trigger_illustrate}: In the treatment group, there are those who triggered exposure to the active treatment condition ($T1$) and those who did not trigger ($T0$).
 Similarly, in the control group, there are those who triggered exposure to the control condition (meaning they would have triggered exposure to the active treatment had they been assigned to the treatment group) ($C1$), and those who did not trigger and would not have triggered even if assigned to treatment ($C0$).
-In an experiment with triggering conditions, the naive difference-in-means between treatment and control outcomes is an unbiased but non-optimal estimator for the overall ITT effect.
-A more precise estimator can be obtained via trigger-dilute analysis: estimate an average treatment effect for the triggered subjects ($T1$ vs. $C1$) and then multiply this triggered average treatment effect by the triggering rate.
-As a rough heuristic, such trigger-dilute analysis can reduce sampling variance by a factor of the inverse of the triggering rate (e.g., approximately $4x$ variance reduction with a triggering rate of $25\%$).
-In this paper, we study the case where triggering status is not observed for control subjects, i.e., we do not observe $C1$ and $C0$ labels, so trigger-dilute analysis cannot be used.
-This one-sided triggering scenario, shown in Figure~\ref{fig:trigger_illustrate}(b), is known as one-sided noncompliance in the causal inference literature. (re Table~\ref{tab:notation}).
+In an experiment with triggering conditions, the naive difference-in-means between treatment and control outcomes is an unbiased but non-optimal estimator for the overall intent-to-treat effect.
+A more precise estimator can be obtained via trigger-dilute analysis: estimate an average treatment effect for the triggered subjects ($T1$ vs. $C1$) and then multiply this triggered average treatment effect by the triggering rate (also called coverage).
+As a rough heuristic, trigger-dilute analysis can reduce sampling variance by a factor of the inverse of the triggering rate, e.g., approximately $20x$ variance reduction with a triggering rate of $5\%$.
+Such a massive variance reduction is too valuable to overlook \cite{kohavi2020trustworthy}.